Okinoshima Island

 The Sacred Island of Okinoshima and Associated Sites in the Munakata Region is an early ritual site associated with maritime safety.

-From the 4th century on, votive offerings were made here to pray for safety for boats heading to Korea and China to trade.
-There are a number of taboos and restrictions on visiting Okinoshima, including a ban on women and the prohibition “to speak of anything they have seen or heard on the Island”.
+From the 4th century, votive offerings were made here to pray for the safety of boats heading to Korea and China to trade.
+There are several taboos and restrictions on visiting Okinoshima, including a ban on women and the prohibition “to speak of anything they have seen or heard on the Island”.
 The site includes three nearby islets, Koyajima, Mikadobashira and Tenguiwa, and four living places of worship on Kyushu.

-Community Perspective: as the entrance to Okinoshima Island is almost fully barred, the reviewers focused on the associated mainland temples.
-Hetsu-miya Shrine near Fukuoka is the easiest to visit, and Thomas provides public transport info.
-AC covered two additional locations and managed to get a glimpse of Okinoshima Island from a distance.
+Community Perspective: As the entrance to Okinoshima Island is almost fully barred, the reviewers focused on the associated mainland temples.
+Hetsu-miya Shrine near Fukuoka is the easiest to visit: Thomas provides information on public transport, Frederik details what's to see, and Els warns not to overlook anything.
+AC covered two additional locations and saw Okinoshima Island from a distance.

 Map of Okinoshima Island